how important is correct form for pushups?

 Ok, I know what you’re thinking.
-You thought I actually LIKED the pushup as an exercise!
+You thought I actually LIKED push-ups as an exercise!

-But, there’s one thing that 90% of people mess up with the pushup and it’s a big negative game changer.
+But, there’s one thing that 90% of people mess up with push-up form and it’s a big negative game changer.

-The sad truth is, every day hundreds of thousands of pushups are done in gyms everywhere, and unfortunately many of those reps are wasted.
+The sad truth is, every day hundreds of thousands of push-ups are done in gyms everywhere, and unfortunately many of those reps are wasted.
 As a physical therapist and strength coach, it hurts to see it.

 Even I have been guilty of making this same mistake, but when I forced myself to break this bad habit, the results I got were so much better!

-I’m going to show you the biggest mistake people make when performing this popular chest exercise and how you can easily and instantly fix it for better results.
+I’m going to show you the biggest mistake people make when performing standard pushups and how you can easily and instantly fix it for better results.

 This may feel like a punch right between the eyes, but it’s a good thing, because it will force you to get honest about the way you’re doing the exercises you’re doing.
 AND start getting more out of them!

-Do me a favor and check out the clip below of me doing a pushup.
+Do me a favor and check out the clip below of me doing a regular pushup.

 There’s something I’m doing here that’s not in line with proper push-up form, and it’s holding me back from the potential benefit that I should see from this exercise.

 Can you spot what it is?